ychoi-top/home/_pages/about.md

 {% include base_path %}

-Cloud & Digital is a technology-driven startup which is working on cloud native, block chain, and Open API technology development to streamline and accelerate digital transformation.
+ATOP CLOUD, also known as Cloud & Digital, is a technology-driven startup which is working on cloud native, block chain, and Open API technology development to streamline and accelerate digital transformation.

 We are a team of diverse experience and expertise from multinational corporations, large enterprises as well as startups in a variety of industries.
 We are focused of building a powerful workforce with high-performance colleagues.